HOW TO KEEP YOUR CHOCOLATE IN TOP CONDITION?

 - Each box contains two individually air tight wrapped bars.
 This way you can always enjoy perfectly protected chocolate

 All that is left to do for you and the shopkeeper is to keep the temperature stable between 16-18C (61-65F).
-This can be quite easily achieved in for example a cellar, kitchen closet or a dedicated chocolate fridge.
+This can be quite easily achieved in for example a cellar, kitchen closet or a dedicated chocolate fridge (a wine cooling fridge is suited for the task).

 BEST CONDITIONS TO EAT CHOCOLATE